ckelner/terraform-intro-demo/OUTPUT.md

     type:                     "egress"

-Plan: 11 to add, 0 to change, 0 to destroy.
+Plan: 16 to add, 0 to change, 0 to destroy.
 ```

+# Apply